If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions

-2. Apply toothpaste: Rub the toothpaste — any brand — onto the dirty areas of the iron.
+2. Apply toothpaste: Rub a small amount of white toothpaste directly onto the burnt or dirty areas of the soleplate.

-3. Wipe away: Use your damp cloth to wipe away the toothpaste.
+3. Wipe away: Use a damp cloth to scrub the toothpaste in circular motions until the stain lifts, then wipe the surface clean.

 Method #3: Baking Soda